 Abstract

-Curiosity has long been assumed to promote exploration, and in turn, to support environmental memory; however, little research has directly investigated these claims.
+Curiosity has long been assumed to promote exploration, and in turn, to support cognitive map formation.
+However, little research has directly investigated these claims.
 Recently, Cen et al. (2024) demonstrated that when participants feel more curious about specific virtual environments, they (1) explore those environments more thoroughly, and (2) display better memory for environmental layouts.
-These data support the existence of relationship between curiosity and memory; however, because participants always had the opportunity to act on their curiosity (by using it to guide their exploration), the precise nature of that relationship remains uncertain.
-Here, we ask whether curiosity itself directly promotes environmental memory, or whether its benefits depend on the ability to engage in curiosity-guided active exploration.
-One group of participants – the Active Group – will serve as a direct replication of Cen et al. (2024).
-Participants in this condition will rate their curiosity for and actively explore 16 virtual environments before completing surprise memory tests.
+These data support the existence of a relationship between curiosity and cognitive map formation; however, because participants always had the opportunity to act on their curiosity (by using it to guide their exploration), the precise nature of that relationship remains uncertain.
+Here, we ask whether curiosity itself directly promotes cognitive map formation, or whether its benefits depend on the ability to actively engage in curiosity-guided exploration.
+One group of participants – the Active Group – will rate their curiosity for and actively explore 16 virtual environments before completing a surprise memory test (as in Cen et al., 2024).
 A second, yoked group of participants – the Passive Group – will undergo the same general procedure except that, rather than directing their own exploration, they will watch screen-captured recordings of prior Active Group participants’ exploration.
-This manipulation will allow us to disentangle the influences of curiosity (varying trial-by-trial across all participants) and active exploration (manipulated between groups).
+This manipulation will allow us to disentangle the influences of self-reported curiosity (varying trial-by-trial across all participants) and active exploration (manipulated between groups) on cognitive map formation.

 Curiosity – broadly defined as the desire to obtain information in absence of external reward (Gruber & Ranganath, 2019; Wang & Hayden, 2021) – plays a fundamental role in promoting learning and memory.
 To date, most research on curiosity has centred on epistemic knowledge.
 For example, in the context of a popular trivia paradigm, participants reliably show better memory for trivia items that they self-report feeling more curious about (e.g., Kang et al., 2009; Gruber, Gelman, & Ranganath, 2014; Wade & Kidd, 2019).

-Interestingly, the benefits of curiosity appear to be wide-ranging: in at least some contexts (c.f., Hollins, Seabrooke, Inkster, Wills, & Mitchell, 2023; Keller, Salvi, Leiker, Gruber, & Dunsmoor, 2024), participants show enhanced memory not just for information that they are specifically curious about (e.g., trivia items), but also for incidental information encountered during high-curiosity states (e.g., faces presented during interstimulus intervals; Gruber et al., 2014; Murphy, Dehmelt, Yonelinas, Ranganath, & Gruber, 2021; see also Chen, Twomey, & Westermann, 2022).
-These benefits appear to be driven by curiosity-induced modulations within the dopaminergic circuit (Gruber & Ranganath, 2019), which bolster hippocampus-dependent memory.
+Interestingly, the benefits of curiosity appear to be wide-ranging.
+In at least some contexts (c.f., Hollins, Seabrooke, Inkster, Wills, & Mitchell, 2023; Keller, Salvi, Leiker, Gruber, & Dunsmoor, 2024), participants show enhanced memory not just for information that they are specifically curious about (e.g., trivia items), but also for incidental information encountered during high-curiosity states (e.g., faces presented during states of curiosity; Gruber et al., 2014; Murphy, Dehmelt, Yonelinas, Ranganath, & Gruber, 2021; see also Chen, Twomey, & Westermann, 2022).
+These benefits appear to be driven by curiosity-induced modulations within the dopaminergic circuit that bolster hippocampus-dependent memory (Gruber & Ranganath, 2019), suggesting that curiosity could index a general state of arousal in which encoding is more efficient (van Schijndel, Jansen, & Raijmakers, 2018).

+Alternatively, curiosity might be beneficial not because it directly promotes encoding (e.g., through dopaminergic modulation), but instead because it energizes specific patterns of exploration that are conducive to learning about particular contexts.
+For example, in his seminal work on cognitive map formation, Tolman (1948) argued that the latent maze learning he observed among rats was motivated by curiosity.
+That is, the animal’s curiosity triggers exploration of a new environment, and that exploration promotes memory for the environment (see also Berlyne, 1966; O’Keefe & Nadel, 1978; Wang & Hayden, 2021).

+Of course, among both humans and nonhuman animals, it is difficult to determine whether specific patterns of exploration are motivated by curiosity or instead by other factors [such as anxiety (Gangnon et al., 2018), boredom (Geana et al., 2016), or the search for external rewards].
+To date, surprisingly little work has investigated the relationships between curiosity, exploration, and cognitive map formation – in part due to the challenges of reliably inducing curiosity in laboratory settings.